leonicolas/computer-8bits/README.md

 0x02  STA [FACTOR]      # Stores register A in the factor memory address.
 0x04  OUTA              # Output the factor.

-0x05  LDA 3             # Initializes the multiplicand loading it in register A.
+0x05  LDA 0             # Initializes the result loading it in register A.
-0x07  STA [MULT]        # Stores register A in the multiplicand memory address.
+0x07  STA [RESULT]      # Stores register A in the result memory address.

-0x09  OUTA              # Output the multiplicand.
+0x09  LDA 3             # Initializes the multiplicand loading it in register A.

-0x0A  LDA 0             # Initializes the result loading it in register A.
+0x0B  STA [MULT]        # Stores register A in the multiplicand memory address.
-0x0C  STA [RESULT]      # Stores register A in the result memory address.
+0x0D  OUTA              # Output the multiplicand.

 START:                  # 0x0E
 0x0E  JPZ [END]         # If multiplicand equals zero goes to the end.